clemsos/writings/_quora/2018-11-27-Is-anybody-surprised-that-Alibaba-founder-Jack-Ma-is-a-China-Communist-Party-member.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to Is anybody surprised that Alibaba founder Jack Ma is a China Communist Party member? - Quora
+    Is anybody surprised that Alibaba founder
+    Jack Ma is a China Communist Party member? - Quora
 ---